liammatheson/CPP-Final-Project---Text-Based-Adventure-Game/README.md

 A short text-based adventure game inspired by the classic games on [homestarrunner.com](https://www.homestarrunner.com/).
 Navigate the dungeon, solve puzzles, and find the exit!

+Type commands in the console to interact:

+GO <direction> to move.
+LOOK to see your surroundings.
+LOOK <feature> to examine something specific.
+GET <item> to pick up an item.
+USE <item> <direction> to interact with objects or unlock doors.
+INVENTORY to see the items you’re carrying.

 ---

 ## Screenshots